Child Support Violation Lawyers in Queens

 Holding All Parties Accountable

 Orders of support are issued in order to hold a parent responsible for their part of child-rearing when they don’t have custody of their child.
 Child support is a parental obligation, and as the parent with custody, you should expect your co-parent to comply with their order.
 Unfortunately, this doesn’t always happen.
-At Levi Divorce & Family Law Attorneys, principal attorney Natalie Markfeld and our Queens child support enforcement lawyers regularly fight for the legal rights for our clients, especially when they’re being wronged.
+At Levi Divorce & Family Law Attorneys, our Queens child support enforcement lawyers regularly fight for the legal rights for our clients, especially when they’re being wronged.
 We can hold your co-parent responsible for their violation of orders without creating additional conflict for your child.

 We Help Clients Make Measured Decisions